 Performance: The bar chart and performance table below show the variability of the Fund's Class A returns, which is some indication of the risks of investing in the Fund.
-The bar chart shows performance of Class A shares of the Fund for each full calendar year since the Fund's inception.
-Returns for Class I shares, which are not presented, will vary from the returns for Class A shares.
+The bar chart shows performance of Class A shares of the Fund for each full calendar year since the Fund's inception compared with the performance of a broad-based securities market index.
+Returns for Class I shares, which are not presented, will vary from the returns for Class A shares due to class specific expenses.
 The performance table compares the performance of the Fund over time to the performance of a broad-based securities market index.
-The performance bar chart and table reflect the Fund's performance under its previous subadviser and previous principal investment strategies.
+The performance bar chart and table for periods prior to March 11, 2017, reflect the Fund's performance under its previous subadviser and previous principal investment strategies.
 You should be aware that the Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost by calling 1-866-CMG-9456 or visiting www.cmgmutualfunds.com.